crescentpartha/CheatSheets-for-Developers/CheatSheets/git-cheatsheet.md

 # Git CheatSheet for Developers

-If you're more visual person, here's a nice [cheat sheet for Git](https://www.git-tower.com/learn/cheat-sheets/git) in multiple languages, light and dark mode.
+If you're a more visual person, here's a nice [cheat sheet for Git](https://www.git-tower.com/learn/cheat-sheets/git) in multiple languages, light and dark mode.

 ## Git Configuration